Uganda

 Rift Valley

-And the Rift Valley not only gifts us with the greatest and most beautiful lakes in Africa, including the largest, Lake Victoria.
+The Rift Valley not only gifts us with the greatest and most beautiful lakes in Africa, including the largest, Lake Victoria.
 It also creates a rich topography with 7 of the highest mountains in Africa, from the Rwenzori Mountains in the west – the fabled Mountains of the Moon and one of Uganda’s three World Heritage Sites – to the extinct volcanic massifs rising out of the vast savanna plains to the east.
-And, in the midst of all this drama, an ever-changing landscape: dense jungle, swamp and manicured tea plantations; colliding crater lakes, Lion King rocks and everywhere a village.
+And, in the midst of all this drama, an ever-changing landscape: rich savanna and rolling hills; dense jungle, forest and manicured tea plantations; crater lakes and rocky crags.

-Add to this the rivers.
-The Nile of course – the longest river in the world.
+Add to this the Nile – the longest river in the world.
 From its source at Jinja on Lake Victoria, through Murchison Falls – the most powerful on earth – to the delta at Lake Albert and on for another 6000 kilometers to the sea.

-And then the climate.
-Lying on the Equator – yes, we also have the Equator – and high on the East African plateau with a typical elevation of 1100m, the climate, year-round, is probably one of the most temperate known to man and creates one of the most fertile environments on the planet.
+The climate.
+Lying on the Equator and high on the East African plateau with a typical elevation of 1100m, the climate, year-round, is probably one of the most temperate known to man and creates one of the most fertile environments on the planet.
 It is said that if you plant a walking stick in the ground here – it will grow!

-That this rich heritage is conserved for future generations is no accident.
-It is testament to the efforts of the Uganda Wildlife Authority, one of the best conservation agencies in the world, presiding over 10 National Parks, 12 Wildlife Reserves and 13 Wildlife Sanctuaries.
+That this rich heritage is conserved for future generations is testament to the dedication of the Uganda Wildlife Authority, with 10 National Parks, 12 Wildlife Reserves and 13 Wildlife Sanctuaries.

 Welcome to Uganda!